ministryofjustice/laa-court-data-adaptor/docs/postman.md

 ```

 ## Set local variables
-1. In laa-court-data-adaptor add a file at the root level named `.env.development.local` and copy in the following variables:
+1. In laa-court-data-adaptor add a file at the root level named `.env.developement.local` and copy in the following variables:
 ```
 COMMON_PLATFORM_URL=http://localhost:3001/
 SHARED_SECRET_KEY=super-secret-key